sasha412/ElectronicCodeCalculator/README.md

 3. Created a .NET MVC web interface that will allow someone to use the calculator I created in step one.

-4. Developed a mobile first repsonsive view using JavaScript, CSS3, & HTML5.
+4. Developed a mobile first repsonsive view using JavaScript, AJAX, jQuery, Bootstrap, CSS3, & HTML5.

 Please view the screenshots included in the repository!